-This Hearty, Old Fashioned Vegetable Beef Soup has an incredibly rich broth and is loaded with tender chunks of beef and all the right veggies!
+This Hearty, Old Fashioned Vegetable Beef Soup has an incredibly rich broth and is loaded with fall apart chunks of beef and all the right veggies!

 What Is The Best Cut Of Meat For Vegetable Beef Soup?